Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 08.57.48 UTC
+- WIB: Minggu, 16 Februari 2025 09.57.17 UTC
-- WITA: Minggu, 16 Februari 2025 09.57.48 UTC
+- WITA: Minggu, 16 Februari 2025 10.57.17 UTC
-- WIT: Minggu, 16 Februari 2025 10.57.48 UTC
+- WIT: Minggu, 16 Februari 2025 11.57.17 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: inspirational
+Kategori: technology